John Malkovich: Frequent collaborators

-Malkovich was directed many times by the Chilean director Raoul Ruiz — Le Temps retrouvé ("Time Regained", 1999), Les Ames Fortes ("Savage Souls", 2001), Klimt (2006) and Lines of Wellington (2012).
+Malkovich was directed many times by Chilean director Raúl Ruiz — Le Temps retrouvé (Time Regained, 1999), Les Ames Fortes (Savage Souls, 2001), Klimt (2006) and Lines of Wellington (2012).

-In 2008, directed by Michael Sturminger, he portrayed the story of Jack Unterweger in a performance for one actor, two sopranos, and period orchestra entitled Seduction and Despair, which premiered at Barnum Hall in Santa Monica, California.
+In 2008, directed by Austrian director Michael Sturminger, he portrayed the story of Jack Unterweger in a performance for one actor, two sopranos, and period orchestra entitled Seduction and Despair, which premiered at Barnum Hall in Santa Monica, California.
 A fully staged version of the production, entitled The Infernal Comedy premiered in Vienna in July 2009.
-The show has since been performed in 2009, 2010, 2011 and 2012 throughout Europe, North America and South America.
+The show has since been performed in 2009 through 2012 throughout Europe, North America and South America.

-Malkovich was also directed by the Austrian director Michael Sturminger in Casanova's Variations and its movie adaptation in 2014 (co-starring Fanny Ardant).
-For their third collaboration, in 2017, Michael Stürminger directed Malkovich in Just Call me God – the final speech, in which he played a Third World dictator called Satur Dinam Cha who is about to be overthrown.
+Malkovich was also directed by Sturminger in Casanova's Variations and its movie adaptation in 2014 (co-starring Fanny Ardant).
+For their third collaboration, in 2017, Michael Stürminger directed Malkovich in Just Call me God – the final speech, in which he played a Third World dictator called Satur Dinam Cha, who is about to be overthrown.

-He frequently works with Julian Sands.
+He frequently worked with Julian Sands.

-Malkovich played the title role in the film The Great Buck Howard (2008), a role inspired by the mentalist "The Amazing Kreskin".
-Colin Hanks co-starred and his father, Tom Hanks, appeared as his on-screen father.
-In November 2009, Malkovich appeared in an advertisement for Nespresso with fellow actor George Clooney.
-He portrayed Quentin Turnbull in the film adaption of Jonah Hex (2010).
+Malkovich has collaborated with Lithuanian actress Ingeborga Dapkūnaitė on many productions; by April 2023, there had been nine, and he has called her his "oldest, closest, colleague".
+In 1992 they both appeared in the Steppenwolf production of A Slip of the Tongue, which later played in Shaftesbury Avenue in London, directed by Simon Stokes.
+She also appeared in Libra, a play directed and adapted by Malkovich about Lee Harvey Oswald, and, in January 2011, she appeared with him in The Giacomo Variations at the Sydney Opera House, as part of the Sydney Festival.
+In April 2023, Dapkūnaitė acted alongside Malkovich in In the Solitude of Cotton Fields in Tallinn, Estonia.

 In the media

 In 2014, the photographer Sandro Miller recreated 35 iconic portraits of John Malkovich as the subject, in a project called Malkovich, Malkovich, Malkovich: Homage to Photographer Master.

-Malkovich starred in his first video game role in Call of Duty: Advanced Warfare in the "Exo Zombies" mode.
-In 1992 he appeared in period costume along with Hugh Laurie in the music video for "Walking on Broken Glass" by Annie Lennox.
-In 2015 he appeared in the music video for Eminem's single "Phenomenal".
+Malkovich starred in his first video-game role in Call of Duty: Advanced Warfare in the "Exo Zombies" mode.
+In 1992, he appeared in period costume along with Hugh Laurie in the music video for "Walking on Broken Glass" by Annie Lennox.
+In 2015, he appeared in the music video for Eminem's single "Phenomenal".
 In 2017, he appeared in some humorous Super Bowl commercials portraying himself attempting to gain control of the johnmalkovich.com domain.